 You will always hear of the term 虚 (xū) in Chinese metaphysics which translates to “empty”, “weak”, “bogus”.
 It’s a term we often use in Chinese metaphysics (虚发 or 虚象) to describe good times that don’t last very long or built on an extremely weak foundation.
-The above example of how my client who got into $700,000 worth of debt is a perfect example.
+The above example of how someone who earns $25,000 a month can get into $700,000 worth of debt is a perfect example.
 Many people experience this and the good times disappear as quickly as they came.
 I’m not here to determine what’s real and what’s 虚 (xū) for people although the charts can definitely reveal this.
 My point is to, again, make people think deeper about events, the things we do and make sense of the events that happen to us.
 Chinese metaphysics and the notion of 吉吝凶悔 which I explained in my previous post serves as a reminder that we shouldn’t be complacent even when times are good.

 If you earn $300,000 a year and the first thing you do is to spend half of it on pointless stuff, or if you’re just trying to appear more successful than you really are on social media – what does it actually say and what would be the consequences of these actions?

 We all know that one doughnut who does the above.